mush42/oy-cms/README.md

 I thought you already know.
 But in case you don't, here is a hint:

-> The Midwest, a deserted village, an already dead boy, another junky boy, a black woman with two faces, and a serious man whom you don't want to mess with.
+> The Midwest, a deserted village, an already dead boy, a junky teenager, a black woman with two faces, and a serious man whom you don't want to mess with.

 ## Contributing

-**oy** content management system is still in alpha status, contributions are more than wellcome.
+**oy** content management system is still in _alpha status_, contributions are more than wellcome.
 Help needed in perfecting existing features as well as adding new ones.

+Help is needed in the following areas:

+* Fixing minor css regressions in the admin frontend
+* Increasing test coverage
+* Implementing a RESTFUL API with sensible defaults
+* Migrating the **Gutenberg** block editor to be used as the default rich-text widget
+* Using a modren javascript framework to implement some admin widgets (inline fields, image and document choosers...etc)
+* Translations (i18n)